benblack769/NNetExperiments/README.md

 ![basic error](https://raw.githubusercontent.com/weepingwillowben/music_net/master/plots/lstm_plots/altered_plots/stage3learn.png "basic error")
 ![3rd layer error](https://raw.githubusercontent.com/weepingwillowben/music_net/master/plots/lstm_plots/altered_plots/basic_learn.png "3rd layer error")

 As you can tell, the 3rd LSTM actually learns much, much faster.
-In fact, the it stablizes complely at around cost=260, whereas the first one very slowly declines to around 270.
+In fact, the it stabilizes completely at around cost=260, whereas the first one very slowly declines to around 270.

-It also classifies slightly better, at 57% charachters guessed correctly rather than 54%.
-But since I didn't train to exaustion, this may just be a result that it learned faster (although this highlights the fact that in certain circumstances learning better and learning faster are pretty much the same).
+It also classifies slightly better, at 57% of letters guessed correctly rather than 54%.
+But since I didn't train to exhaustion, this may just be a result that it learned faster (although this highlights the fact that in certain circumstances learning better and learning faster are pretty much the same as time is restricted).

-In hindsight, I am suprized this approach worked as well as it did.
+In hindsight, I am surprised this approach worked as well as it did.
 It also became clear that this model cannot possibly become better than the original, because the second LSTM can only learn what the 1st one is doing, so it cannot actually help improve upon it.

-### Model 2

-Model 1 lacked some basic intuitive framework, which is why it did not quite succeed as well as I hoped.
-So I designed a new model, with a stronger intutition.

-#### Intuition and inspiration

-It is easy to imagine music as a set of waves.
-Not the individual sound waves, but the overall feeling of the rise and fall of the music, and all the little twists inside that.
-Now consider that the actual music might just be a condensation of those higher dimensional waves into sound waves.
-Perhaps text works in a similar sort of way.
-There are rises and falls of feeling in the text, of which the text is only a crude representation.
-Especially considering poetry and vocal music, perhaps it is not completely uninformative to think of text in this way.
-Also remember that this model does not need to be a perfect description to be useful.
-It just has to work most of the time.

-Now imaging that you have some function approximator for this wave  (your LSTM).
-This LSTM's cell state is trying to approximate the wave, and the output is a translation of that aproximated wave into text.

-Now suppose that the wave has more dimentions than the LSTM has cell states.
-Then of course the approximation is going to be deeply imperfect.
-But perhaps you can think of the approximation as a mapping from that ideal wave that is like the text, but differnet, and hopfully more descriptive of it.
-And just like the when we were dealing with text, we can build an LSTM to predict it.

-#### Results
-41.9% Ouch!
+So the third layer can't possibly do better than the first.

+On the other hand, the fact that it trained so much faster suggests that the second layer really did learn something important about how the first one operates, information that another neural net can easily use.

+The next step in this exploration would be to see if the 3rd layer can be replaced by another layer which instead of trying to guess the next letter, performs some other learning task, such as trying to calculate the part of speech of the word (it would only output anything at the end of each word).

+While I did not have time to execute this and see if it works, I suspect it will.
+If this is true, then I have successfully condensed down some information about english into a form more easily processed by LSTMs than raw letters.
+I would say that this is the machine abstracting, condensing, and packaging english.
+Perhaps this way it can behave like humans do when we learn a task faster the second time, or learn a similar task faster.

+If an LSTM on another learning task does not work, then it still shows that the cell state contains some infromation that can be used for something, even if my particular model did not work very well.

 ## Conclusion